 Red Blood Cells

-Iron is the key mineral to helping build healthy red blood cells.
-Red blood cells carry oxygen throughout your body.
+You must have enough iron in your body in order to help build up your red blood cells.
+The red blood cells are required to carry oxygen to every part of your body.
 Women are often deficient in iron, so it is important that womens’ vitamins have proper amounts of iron.
-Your iron levels may be too low if you get easily winded or have trouble breathing.
+Iron deficiency can cause breathing problems and fatigue.